OnePercent-ProgrammingTeam/Mobi/docs/launch.md

 * [Docker](https://www.docker.com/)
 * [Java](https://www.oracle.com/java/technologies/downloads/)
 * [Maven](https://maven.apache.org/download.cgi?.)\
-Ensure Maven is installed and added to your system's PATH as needed.
+Ensure Java and Maven are installed and configured to your system's PATH environment variable as needed.

 Please note that the installation steps may vary across different operating systems.
 Check the documentation for each tool based on your OS for accurate and platform-specific instructions.<br><br>